List of Star Wars species (A–E): Drach'nam

 Drach'nam appear in the short story "Jade Solitare" in the compilation Tales from the New Republic.
 They are a very brutal and violent race employing neuronic whips (a whip with a conductive lash which sends hundreds of volts through the victim's body), and long, 15 inch, serrated knives.
 Their home planet is very diverse on the surface ranging from very hot to extremely cold.
 The planet rotates extremely slowly - one day is about two hundred earth years - so as a result all of the Drach'nam cities are dark and dank tunnels.

 The only famous Drach'nam is Chay Praysh, who is famous for employing female slaves in his palace.
 Mara Jade once became a slave to his brutal regime to rescue Ja Bardrins daughter Sansia.

 Dressellian

 Dressellians are wrinkled humanoids from the planet Dressel.
-Dressellians believe fiercely in an individuals freedom and will often find it difficult to work in groups, even so many formed a freedom fighting force during the time of the Empire to fight for their right to live as they wanted.
+Dressellians believe fiercely in an individual's freedom and will often find it difficult to work in groups, even so many formed a freedom fighting force during the time of the Empire to fight for their right to live as they wanted.
 Dresselians treasure freedom above everything else.
 Dressellians use slugthrowers (rifles and pistols firing metal projectiles) instead of blasters.

 Several Dressellians appear briefly on screen in Return of the Jedi, attending the Rebel Alliance meeting on board the Home One star cruiser, just prior to the Battle of Endor.
 An action figure of a Dressellian dubbed "Prune Face" was produced for Kenner's Star Wars action figure line in 1984.